cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 # The prefix for callback functions and the binding file name.
 prefix = cocos2dx

-# The namspace of the binding class attaches to.
+# The namespace of the binding class attaches to.
 target_namespace = cc

 # Automatic binding tools is based on the Android NDK.
 The android_headers field configures the search path of Android header file.